51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/README.md

 # 51st VFW Core Mission Template

-This is the base 51st VFW mission template supporting the Caucusas, Marianas, NTTR, Persian Gulf, South Atlantic, and Syria maps using the
+This is the base 51st VFW mission template supporting the Caucusas, Marianas, NTTR, Persian Gulf, Sinai, and Syria maps using the
 [51st VFW workflow](https://github.com/51st-Vfw/MissionEditing-Index/blob/master/documentation/me_workflow.md).
 The template includes default setups for all 51st VFW airframes and flights, support flights, and carrier groups per